-Modi fied Project Description: DE TERMINATION IF PROJECT (CONSTITUTES SUBSTANTIAL MODIFICATION Com pared to the approved project, w ould the modified project: Result in expansion of the building envelope, as defined in the Planning Code; Result in the change of use that would require public notice under Planning Code Sections 311 or 312; Result in demolition as defined under Planning Code Section 317 or 19005(f)?
+Modi fied Project Description: DETERMINATION IF PROJECT CONSTITUTES SUBSTANTIAL MODIFICATION Com pared to the approved project, w ould the modified project: Result in expansion of the building envelope, as defined in the Planning Code; Result in the change of use that would require public notice under Planning Code Sections 311 or 312; Result in demolition as defined under Planning Code Section 317 or 19005(f)?
 Is any information being presented that was not known and could not have been known at the time of the original determination, that shows the originally approved project may no longer qualify for the exemption?
-If at I east one of the above boxes is checked, further environmental review is required DET ERMINATION OF NO SUBSTAI NTIAL MODIFICATION The proposed modification wo uld not result in any of the above changes. approv Depart al and no additional environmental revie ment website and office and mailed to t ons are exempt under CEQA, in accordance with prior project ew is required.
-This determination shall be posted on the Planning the applicant, City approving entities, and anyone requesting written notice.
-The San Francisco Administrative Code, an appeal of this determination can Plan ner Name: Date:
+If at I If at least one of the above boxes is checked, further environmental review is required DET ERMINATION OF NO SUBSTAI NTIAL MODIFICATION The proposed modification wo uld not result in any of the above changes.
+If this box is checked, the proposed modifications are exempt under CEQA, in accordance with prior project approval and no additional environmental review is required.
+This determination shall be posted on the Planning Department website and office and mailed to the applicant, City approving entities, and anyone requesting written notice.
+In accordance with Chapter 31, Sec 31.08j of the San Francisco Administrative Code, an appeal of this determination can Plan ner Name: Date: